Constraint polynomial approach -- an alternative to the functional Bethe Ansatz method?: Summary of gradation slicing approach

 \item[({\bf A1})] $F_1(n)$ does depend on energy.
-Energy can be then expressed as a function of model parameters, $E=E(V_j)$, and thereby eliminated from recurrence coefficients and from the constraint polynomial (\ref{spc}) by imposing the constraint $F_1(n)=0$.
-In order to find solutions, one has to leave one of the model parameters $V_j$ as an independent variable.
-(For example, in the Manning case (i) one fixes $V_1$ and $V_2$ and (ii) searches for the roots of the constraint polynomial (\ref{spc}) as a function of $V_3$ - cf. Figs. \ref{fg1}, \ref{fg2}.)
-The constraint relation ${\cal P}(n)=0$ determines a {\em discrete} set of parameters on the $n$th baseline at which polynomial solutions exist, and in turn allowed energies by parametric dependence $E=E(V_j)$.
-This is entirely analogous to the Kus polynomials in the Rabi model - cf. figures 1 and 2 in Ref. \cite{AMcp}.
-For the quasi-exactly solvable examples considered here constraint polynomials terminate a finite orthogonal polynomial system in an independent variable different from energy (cf. Sec. \ref{sec:discsz}).
+Hence by solving the constraint $F_1(n)=0$ energy can be expressed as a function of model parameters, $E=E(V_j)$, and thereby eliminated from recurrence (\ref{gm0rcp}) and from the constraint polynomial (\ref{spc}).
+In these examples $E$ is {\em not} spectral parameter and we have the above mentioned coupling constant metamorphosis.
+It turns out that the corresponding spectral parameter is a model parameter that does {\em not} enter the constraint $F_1(n)=0$.
+(For example, in the Manning potential case of Sec. \ref{sc:3pM} (i) one fixes $V_1$ and $V_2$ together with energy $E(V_1,V_2)$ and (ii) searches for the roots of the constraint polynomial (\ref{spc}) as a function of $V_3$ - cf. Figs. \ref{fg1}, \ref{fg2}.)